Go to Jordan's main page,

 (Some people say that he did in fact find a beautiful body, but it was female and in a moment of gallantry, he surrendered it to a female spirit who was also in need of a body, and that is why he was left with only the beggar.)

-Neither of them was very sympathetic to his plight, for appearances are only appearances, and any Daoist knows they don’t really matter (except when they do).
+Neither Lǎozǐ nor the Queen Mother of the West was very sympathetic to his plight, for appearances are only appearances, and any Daoist knows they don’t really matter (except when they do).
 They probably even reminded him of the uncomforting old proverb often used by matchmakers to marry off really ugly people: “A person cannot be known by his looks any more than the sea can be measured with a jug” (fánrén bù kě màoxiàng, hǎishuǐ bù kě dǒuliáng 凡人不可貌相,海水不可斗量).

 Instead of finding him a handsome new body, Lǎozǐ and the Queen Mother of the West presented him with an iron crutch, patched up the worst of the ulcers on his battered leg, and told him to go into the world with his gourd of elixirs and heal sick and ailing people, now that he was in a position to understand their great distress.
 So this became his mission.
 Since he had formerly been a person of great strength and extreme good looks, it was not really very nice being called “Lǐ of the Eyes Like Holes” (Lǐ Kǒngmù 李孔目), of course, or “Lǐ of the Iron Crutch” (Lǐ Tiěguǎi 李铁拐), although that is what most people still call him today.
 Most people don't even know his proper name is Xuán.
 (Well, all right, Níngyáng.)